Gogol Bordello Non-Stop

 Gogol Bordello Non-Stop is a 2008 music documentary film, written and directed by Margarita Jimeno and starring Gogol Bordello and Eugene Hütz.

 Synopsis

-Chronicles the notorious live band Gogol Bordello and front man Eugene Hütz, a gypsy-punk Ukrainian immigrant.
-Includes footage of raucous gigs from 2001 to 2007, as the band begins in dingy basement venues and eventually gains fame on international stages.
+Chronicles the Gypsy-punk band Gogol Bordello and front man Eugene Hütz, a Ukrainian immigrant.
+Includes footage of raucous live shows from 2001 to 2007, as the band begins in dingy basement venues and eventually gains fame on international stages.